 Touch ID is unquestionably one.
 Apple Watches are the only products that lack Touch ID.
 This would be a great feature for the next line.

-The 18-hour battery life hasn’t changed from the Series 6 to the Series 7.
+The battery life has upgraded a bit from the Series 7 to the Series 8.
 While quicker charging does not negate the need to charge more regularly.
-Longer battery life is an anticipated and much-desired feature of Apple Watch Series 8.
+Longer battery life is an anticipated and much-desired feature of Apple Watch Series 9.

 It’s natural for fans to become enthusiastic when Apple announces a new product.
 It’s only disappointing when the series doesn’t improve.
 While Apple Watch Series 7 has several noticeable upgrades, it lacks certain key functions that enthusiasts expected.